Soniyck/ricer/README.md

-ricer add-config <path>        # Track a config file ricer install-pkg <pkg-name>   # Install a package (using apt-get) and track it ricer install                  # Interactive install command entry ricer reinstall                # Reinstall all tracked packages and commands ricer sync [--no-interactive]  # Sync tracked config files between repo and local system ricer download                 # Download changes from the git repo ricer upload                   # Upload local changes to the git repo
+ricer add-config <path>        # Track a config file ricer install-pkg <pkg-name>   # Install a package (using apt-get) and track it ricer install                  # Interactive install command entry ricer reinstall                # Install all new or changed packages and commands ricer sync [--no-interactive]  # Sync tracked config files between repo and local system ricer download                 # Download changes from the git repo ricer upload                   # Upload local changes to the git repo